authgear/authgear-server/README.md

 The workaround is to add `alias` to package.json.
 See [https://github.com/parcel-bundler/parcel/issues/7697](https://github.com/parcel-bundler/parcel/issues/7697).

+When we allow Parcel to perform tree shaking on code-splitted third party bundle, refreshing a page will encounter module not found error.
+To work around this, we disallow tree shaking in codesplit.ts.

 ## Comment tags

 - `FIXME`: Should be fixed as soon as possible